 14. She generated worldwide interest and became famous as an icon of feminine beauty after her painted stucco-coated limestone bust was rediscovered in 1912.

 15. A sandstone relief above found in a temple at Karnak depicts Nefertiti praying to Aten and is characteristic of the Karnak style.
-It shows grotesque features include an oversized ear, a protruding face, an elongated neck and chin.
+It shows grotesque features including an oversized ear, a protruding face, an elongated neck and chin.
 This does remind one of realistic images of Akhenaten, who many suspected suffered from an illness called Marfan Syndrome, characterized by unusually long limbs.

-16. Nefertiti is depicted on walls and tombs more than any other Egyptian ruler an enforcer.
+16. Nefertiti is depicted on walls and tombs more than any other Egyptian ruler and enforcer.
 One of those depictions shows Nefertiti about to strike a female captive.
 Nefertiti was one of the most powerful women in Egypt and was considered the direct female conduit to Aten.

 17. Despite her husband’s philandering, Nefertiti was thought to be faithful.
 Akhenaten was known to sire children with other women, one of them might have been his sister and the resulting birth, King Tutankhamun as Nefertiti could not offer him a male heir.
 Regardless, Nefertiti is thought of, at least by historians, as his most powerful wife.